JulHorn/image_diff_server/README.md

 A small NodeJS image comparison program with a simple UI and an api.
 Works currently only with PNG files.
 It offers the following features:

 1. The server compares images against reference images.
-Every time a reference image and another image have the same name, a new images which contains the differences will be created together with some additional information (e.g. the percentual pixel difference of those images).
+Every time a reference image and another image have the same name, a new images, which contains the differences, will be created together with some additional information (e.g. the percentual pixel difference of those images).
 This may be useful if you have a "good" set of screenshots of an application which can be used as reference and want to compare them against a new set to detect UI regressions.
 2. An UI which lets you view those images and trigger different actions like "compare all images", "make image to reference image" or "delete" such a result set.
 The UI will only display images where the percentual pixel difference between reference and new image was higher than the configured value.
 3. An api which lets you access the image comparison functionality directly, e.g. to connect it with jenkins to run the tests regularly.